elliahsieh/strategic-partner-identification/README.md

 - `/docs`: Additional documentation related to the project.
   - `README.md`: Overview of the project and instructions for setup.

-- `requirements.txt`: Lists the required Python libraries and packages.
+- `requirements.txt`: This project uses Jupyter Notebook from the Anaconda distribution.
+Ensure you have Anaconda installed.
+You can then use the following command to create a new environment with the exact dependencies required for this project:
+    ```bash
+    conda create --name myenv --file requirements.txt
+    ```

 - `LICENSE`: Contains license information for the project.